svenbledt/Warmane-Bot/docs/commands/charname.md

 # Charname Command

-The `/charname` command ask a user for their character name via dm and set it as their nickname.
+The `/charname` command no description available

 ## Usage